SDPB Arts

 How to Watch SDPB Arts

-SDPB Arts is available to stream on pbs.org and the free PBS App, available on iPhone, Apple TV, Android TV, Android smartphones, Amazon Fire TV, Amazon Fire Tablet, Roku, Samsung Smart TV, and Vizio.
+SDPB Arts is available to stream on pbs.org and the free PBS App, available on iPhone, Apple TV, Android TV, Android smartphones, Amazon Fire TV, Amazon Fire Tablet, Roku, Samsung Smart TV, LG TV, and Vizio.

-- This is a production of SDPB - Inspiration or whatever is everywhere really.
+This is a production of SDPB.

-Because sometimes my paintings kind of seem like time gone by or a memory.
+Inspiration or whatever is everywhere really, but it's more about paint the sometimes my paintings kind of seem with time gone by or a memory.

 And so maybe that's the thing.

-Just the oddity of someone from South Dakota is a painter, you know, on the national scene in San Francisco.
+there's a lot of displaced Midwesterners in San Francisco, that when they would see my work, they know how that looks like my grandmother's driveway or that looks like, you know, whatever just the oddity of someone from South Dakota is a painter, you know, on the national scene in San Francisco.

 What is this?

-So that was kind of how he promoted me.
+You know, so that was kind of how he promoted me.

-You know, I live on a farm actually.
+You know, I live on a farm, actually.

 I lived on an acreage.